verboompj/EntraGSA/EntraPrivateAccess.md

 In this write-up I will dive into one of the two components that make up the Entra Global Secure Access suite: Entra Private Access.

-As a quick intro, what is Entra Global Secure Access (GSA) and how do its two main components stack up ?

 [Intro into GSA](https://github.com/verboompj/EntraGSA/blob/main/README.md#intro-into-gsa)